Ongoing Professional Learning

 Transforming

-We have an appropriate amount of professional learning on how to analyze a range of data to better understand our students and improve their educational experiences with attention to understanding and responding to the needs of a range of learners and learn how to discuss the data with students and families to identify ways for improvement.
+We receive ongoing (about 4+ times per year) professional learning on how to analyze a range of data to better understand students, with attention to subgroups, and we get guidance on how to discuss the data with students and families to identify ways for improvement.

 Selected Rating: None